JorgeBennasar/curving_the_manifold/README.md

+Curving the manifold: a recurrent neural network approach to understanding neural population dynamics in the motor cortex.

 The following files are obtained from https://github.com/mattperich/TrialData: Analysis, DataProcessing, Plotting, Tools, td_limlab, util

 The following files are obtained from https://github.com/raacampbell/shadedErrorBar: shadedErrorBar